-25 responses to the Climate Emergency Taskforce's call for evidence related to Energy and Industry.
-Residents' recommendations were wide-ranging, but the following key themes were present in multiple submissions to the Climate Emergency Taskforce:
+25 responses to the Climate Emergency Taskforce's call for evidence related to energy and industry.
+Residents' recommendations were wide-ranging, but the following key themes were present in multiple submissions to the Climate Emergency Taskforce.

-Expanding renewable energy generation, such as solar, wind, geothermal on Council land and assets, promoting the roll-out of these power sources across the wider borough, and exploring the use of district heating networks.
+- 1. Expanding renewable energy generation, such as solar, wind, geothermal on Council land and assets, promoting the roll-out of these power sources across the wider borough, and exploring the use of district heating networks. - 2.
+Exploring the area's potential for energy innovation relating to hydrogen and carbon capture and storage.